tobega/tailspin-v0/TailspinReference.md

 A key can be used to project onto (that is, extract) a field of a [structure](#structures), e.g. `$(x:)`

-Array and key lenses allow going further down into multiple dimensions by appending another lens specification after a semi-colon, e.g. `$(3; values: ; 5)` to get the 5th element of the values field of the third element of the current value.
+Array and key lenses allow going further down into multiple dimensions by appending another lens specification after a semicolon, e.g. `$(3; values: ; 5)` to get the 5th element of the values field of the third element of the current value.
 This can more conventionally be written as `$(3).values(5)`, which should be preferred when possible.